rix1337/is-sponsor-label-action/README.md

 > Note!
 This query checks to see if the opener is a sponsor of the repository's owning user.
 This does not cover all cases of sponsorship!

 If the opener is a sponsor, the action will then add the `sponsor` label to the issue or pull request.
+If not, the `not a sponsor` label will be applied.